chenx/PCraw/README.md

     // Show help.
     perl pcraw.pl -h

-    // Starts from default page under a.com, crawl all linked pages in a.com. perl pcraw.pl -r http://a.com
+    // Start from default page under a.com, crawl all linked pages in a.com. perl pcraw.pl -r http://a.com

-    // Starts from index.html, crawl all linked pages in a.com. perl pcraw.pl -u http://a.com/index.html
+    // Start from index.html, crawl all linked pages in a.com. perl pcraw.pl -u http://a.com/index.html

-    // Starts from about.html, crawl all linked pages in a.com. perl pcraw.pl -r http://a.com -u http://a.com/about.html
+    // Start from about.html, crawl all linked pages in a.com. perl pcraw.pl -r http://a.com -u http://a.com/about.html

-    // This starts from the default page under a.com, crawl all linked pages. perl pcraw.pl --url-root http://a.com
+    // Start from the default page under a.com, crawl all linked pages. perl pcraw.pl --url-root http://a.com

-    // This starts from the about.html page, crawl all linked pages under a.com. perl pcraw.pl --url-root http://a.com --url-start http://a.com/about.html
+    // Start from the about.html page, crawl all linked pages under a.com. perl pcraw.pl --url-root http://a.com --url-start http://a.com/about.html

-    // Starts from the default page under d/, crawl all linked pages under d/. perl pcraw.pl -u http://a.com/b/c/d/
+    // Start from the default page under d/, crawl all linked pages under d/. perl pcraw.pl -u http://a.com/b/c/d/

-    // Starts from the default page under d/, crawl all linked pages under a.com. perl pcraw.pl -u http://a.com/b/c/d/ -r http://a.com
+    // Start from the default page under d/, crawl all linked pages under a.com. perl pcraw.pl -u http://a.com/b/c/d/ -r http://a.com

-    // Crawls only 1 page, and download both text/html and images, where image
+    // Crawl only 1 page, and download both text/html and images, where image
-    // size should be at least 30000 bytes, and use flat local directory storage. perl pcraw.pl --url-root http://a.com -n 1 -m 2 -f --min-size 30000
+    // size should be at least 30000 bytes, and use flat local directory storage
+    // instead of default (creating hierarchical directories same as remote path). perl pcraw.pl --url-root http://a.com -n 1 -m 2 -f --min-size 30000

+    // Start from default page under a.com, each request of a html page should
+    // wait for 10 seconds, each request of a linked non-html file in a page
+    // should wait for 5 seconds.
+Parse each html page to extract texts (strip
+    // tags) and store in pparse_out.txt.
+    perl pcraw.pl -u http://a.com -c 10 -w 5 -p

+    // Start from default page under a.com, crawl first 10 html pages. perl pcraw.pl -u http://a.com -n 10

+    // Start from default page under a.com, crawl all linked files at most 5 levels deep. perl pcraw.pl -u http://a.com -l 5

+    // Crawl website a.com, backup previous download folder from ./download/a.com/ to
+    // ./download/a.com-2/, or ./download/a.com-3/ if a.com-2/ already exists.
+    perl pcraw.pl -u http://a.com -o

+    // Crawl website a.com, delete previous download folder ./download/a.com/.
+    perl pcraw.pl -u http://a.com -o 2

+    // Start from a.com, crawl the entire Internet reachable from here. perl pcraw.pl -u http://a.com -g
   </pre>

 Implementation Internals